 Mental Health symptoms

-Domestic violence, substance abuse, high-conflict relationships, and stress are common in rural communities and poverty feeds into all of these challenges.
-My environment was burdened with socioeconomic obstacles which impacted my health and immune system.
+My environment was burdened with socioeconomic obstacles, many due to poverty, which impacted my health and immune system.
 Knowing how my environment influenced my health was an important step in healing.
-If I truly wanted to heal, cultivating a current environment that was nurturing and less survival oriented was essential.
+Cultivating a current environment that was nurturing and less survival oriented was essential.

 - Tragic loss of a pet companion